AccessComputing Internship for Students with Disabilities

 MENTORING: Through our online community, students and mentors discuss a variety of topics.
 It is a place to connect with others to share your successes, ask for suggestions regarding any issues that may arise for you related to your disability, education or employment, and to support other team members when they need help brainstorming solutions.

 TUTORS: Struggling with a computing course?
-Please contact us about tutor support.
-Each term, AccessComputing can fund a limited number of tutors for project participants.
+AccessComputing can sometimes fund a limited number of tutors for project participants.
 Certain conditions apply, so contact us to share your particular situation and need; we may be able to help!

 CONFERENCES: Interested in attending a conference related to computing, diversity, or professional development?
 AccessComputing may be able to provide funding for travel, registration, or accessibility-related costs.
 While we can't send every student to every event, we do fund many students each year to attend events like Grace Hopper, the Tapia Celebration of Diversity in Computing, the CSUN Assistive Technology Conference, SIGCSE, and the Computing Research Association's Widening Participation events, among others.